abhijeet141/CropForesight/README.md

 ✅ Explore the recommended crop and gain insights into its suitability for your land.

+# ✅ Contributing

+We welcome contributions from everyone.
+Here are some guidelines to get started:

+1. Fork the repository and create your branch: git checkout -b your-branch-name

+2. Make your changes and commit them: git commit -m 'Add some feature'

+3. Push to your forked repository: git push origin your-branch-name

+4. Open a pull request to the main repository's branch

+Please follow the cotribution guide in all your interactions with the project

 ## Local Development ❇️✨

 If you want to contribute to CropForesight or run it locally for development purposes, follow these steps: